gverploeg/Recommender-Case-Study/miniquiz.md

 5. What are the five most recently added snacks?

 6. Make a histogram of the dates snacks have been added.

+Lastly, we'll be using a dataset from [lastfm](http://www.dtic.upf.edu/~ocelma/MusicRecommendationDataset/lastfm-1K.html) for the individual exercises today.
+Begin downloading on your machine of choice before lecture.